 What are the Disadvantages of Buy Now, Pay Later?

 BNPL loans are not without their share of drawbacks.
 But you can always avoid such troubles if you take the time to fully understand how Buy Now, Pay Later works.
 If you lack discipline and a proper mindset, you may experience the following.

 1. The Urge to Make Impulse Purchases

 Because BNPL is somehow similar to credit cards, it may give you a false sense of security or empowerment when shopping because of the increased purchasing power.
-As such, you may end up spending way more than your budget allows, which will then lead to debts.
+As such, you may end up spending way more than your budget allows, which will then lead to debt.

 2. The Temptation to Create Multiple BNPL Accounts